eniamrej7/Public-Stuff/README.md

 - jermaine@alumni.harvard.edu

 Notes
-To tun these programs you will either need c, python, or Open AIs agent builder.
+To run these programs you will either need c, python, or Open AIs agent builder.